CorrelAid/hugo-website/content/en/blog/2020-10-30_correlaidx-challenge.md

 **CorrelAidX Munich**: The [“Munich datenguide project“](https://github.com/CorrelAid/correlaidx-challenge-munich) creates an interface to the statistics provided by the local authorities in Germany.
 In order to make the data more accessible to the general public, the team built a chatbot, which utilizes the datenguide API and specifically answers the user questions and renders visualizations about diverse topics in Bavaria.

 The team used a very innovative approach by setting up a chatbot with a very appealing interface, even using an external service.
-Probs to Pia B, Jie Bao, Daniel and Michael Matiu.
+Probs to Pia B, Jie Bao, Daniel, Florian and Michael.

 {{< image
     image="509-correlaidx-challenge-munich1.png"